by Jessi edited by Melissa and others

 - Attend or put on plays or other forms of theater.
 It would be especially appropriate to read The Frogs by Aristophanes, as the play received 1st place in 405 BCE when performed at the Lenaia.

-- Recite Orphic Hymns 30 and 45, Homeric Hymns I, VII and XXVI (all to Dionysos), or even hymns of your own creation.
+- Recite Orphic Hymns 30 and 45, Homeric Hymns I, VII and XXVI (all to Dionysos), or even modern hymns or of your own creation.

 - This may be an appropriate time to hold a women’s only night-time rite with dancing.